Duncan Campbell (journalist, born 1952)

 Duncan Campbell FRSA (born 1952) is a British freelance investigative journalist, author, and television producer.
 Since 1975, he has specialised in the subjects of intelligence and security services, defence, policing, civil liberties and, latterly, computer forensics.

 He was a staff writer at the New Statesman from 1978 to 1991 and associate editor (Investigations) from 1988 to 1991.
 He was prosecuted under the Official Secrets Act in the ABC trial in 1978 and made the controversial series Secret Society for the BBC in 1987 (see Zircon affair).
 In 1988, he revealed the existence of the ECHELON surveillance program.

 Early life

 Born in Glasgow, Scotland, in 1952, Campbell was brought up and educated in Dundee.
-His mother was a mathematician who worked at Bletchley Park under Alan Turing.
-As a pupil at the High School of Dundee, an independent school, he first trained in computer programming aged 16, taught computer languages, and undertook programming in scientific computers languages.
-He gained three S-levels (equivalent to A-levels) in physics, chemistry, and maths, and then an open scholarship to Brasenose College, Oxford, graduating in 1973 with a first-class Honours degree in physics.
+His mother was a mathematician who had worked at Bletchley Park under Alan Turing.
+As a pupil at the High School of Dundee, an independent school, he first trained in computer programming aged 16, taught computer languages, and undertook programming in scientific computer languages.
+He gained three S-levels in physics, chemistry, and maths, and then an open scholarship to Brasenose College, Oxford, graduating in 1973 with a first-class Honours degree in physics.
 The following year, Campbell completed a one-year MSc in Operational Research at the University of Sussex; the course included psychology, economics, accountancy, and model building.
 He later told The Independent: "It was extremely useful.
 It was not difficult to make the grades, though they'll hate me for saying so."